 The Journal of Bone & Joint Surgery, JBJS Case Connector, JBJS Essential Surgical Techniques, and JBJS Reviews strongly encourage the submission of videos to supplement and enhance articles.
-All videos will be subject to peer review.
+All videos will undergo peer review.
 Videos must be uploaded via the Video Submissions Site (http://video-submissions.jbjs.org/).
-The site will provide you with Video URL(s) to enter into Editorial Manager when submitting your paper online.
+The site will provide you with video URL(s) to enter into Editorial Manager when submitting your paper online.
 Detailed instructions on how to use this site can be found at http://sites.jbjs.org/misc/video_upload_instructions.html.

 Purpose of Video

-- Videos should strive for production to a professional standard.
-Often, videos can be produced to a professional standard using readily available, consumer-grade hardware and software that does not require a professional video crew to shoot and produce.
+- Authors should strive to produce videos to a professional standard.
+Often, this can be done using readily available, consumer-grade hardware and software, without the need for a professional video crew to shoot and produce the video.

 - Video content should be understandable independent of the article text.
 Careful planning or "storyboarding" will significantly enhance the overall quality of the content.

-- All videos require a call out in the accompanying manuscript in the same fashion as figures (e.g. "Video 1").
+- Like figures, all videos require a call-out in the accompanying manuscript (e.g. "Video 1").

 - All private health information or recognizable patient features should be cropped out, deleted, or "blurred out".
 If this is impossible or affects the purpose of the video, then written patient permission is required.

 - Refrain from including proprietary institutional, industry, or other marketing information or displaying a logo on an overlay.